stanford-stats315b/spring2022/projects.md

 ## Your Course Project

-Your class project is an opportunity for you to explore an interesting machine learning problem in the context of a real-world data set.
-We are providing some seed project ideas below.
-You can pick one of these ideas, and explore the data and algorithms within and beyond what we suggest.
-You can also use your own data/ideas, but, in this case, you have to make sure you have the data available now and a nice roadmap, since a quarter is too short to explore a brand new concept.
+Your class project is an opportunity for you to explore an interesting machine learning problem in the context of a real-world data set. **We are providing some seed project ideas below.** You can pick one of these ideas, and explore the data and algorithms within and beyond what we suggest. **You can also use your own data/ideas**, but, in this case, you have to make sure you have the data available now and a nice roadmap, since a quarter is too short to explore a brand new concept.

 Projects can be done by you as an individual, or in teams of two students.
 You can discuss your ideas and approach with the instructors, but of course the final responsibility to define and execute an interesting piece of work is yours.